Caring for someone with advanced cancer

 Advanced cancer can cause side-effects that can be distressing and affect day-to-day life.
 For example, breathlessness, fatigue or pain.

-Ways that you can help to support with medical care:
+Ways you can help with medical care:

 - Encourage your loved one to tell their medical team about any side-effects so that they can get help.